 “A little slice of Denmark in Southern California” is a quote used to describe the idyllic Solvang, a small town on the West Coast.
 It is another small town packed to the brim with activities for travelers.

 Taking advantage of its Danish background, Solvang offers seasonal festivals like the Solvang Grape Stomp in October, Danish Days in September, and Julefest in December.
-But even if you can’t make it out to these popular festivals, you can still find plenty to do.
+But even if you can’t make it out to these popular festivals, you can still find plenty of things to do in Solvang!

 You can visit one of the five authentic Danish bakeries and enjoy Danish pastries and aebleskiver, browse in the 150 unique boutique shops, hit up a tasting room downtown and enjoy local wines and beers, or explore one of the local museums.